agenium-scale/boost.simd/doc/tutorial_distance.md

 We also can see that the __SIMD__ interleave loop took signicantly longer on AVX then on SSE.
 The reason for this lies in the functions supported by AVX processors.
 Not all SSE functions are supported by AVX processors, in this case, there is no corresponding deinterleave first and second intrinsic on AVX/.
-Therefore, **Boost.SIMD** splits the avx vector into two SSE vectors before performing the deinterleave operation.
+Therefore, **@projectname** splits the avx vector into two SSE vectors before performing the deinterleave operation.
 It is for this reason that the code takes longer to execute on AVX than on SSE.